k3po/k3po/specification/wse/SPEC.md

 See [Text Escaped Encoding](#text-escaped-encoding) for details of processing an escaped text HTTP downstream request.

+The Incoming downstream request is validated as follows:

+* The request method SHOULD be `GET`.
+* For compatibility with existing clients that are not fully compliant with this specification, the request method MAY be `POST` (with or without content, any content is ignored).
+* If the request method is neither `GET` nor `POST`, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
-If the emulated WebSocket cannot be located for the HTTP downstream request path, then the server MUST generate an HTTP response with a `404 Not Found` status code.
+* If the emulated WebSocket cannot be located for the HTTP downstream request path, then the server MUST generate an HTTP response with a `404 Not Found` status code.

-If `X-Sequence-No` header is missing in downstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
+* If `X-Sequence-No` header is missing in downstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

-If the sequence number received in `X-Sequence-No` header is out of order or invalid, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
+* If the sequence number received in `X-Sequence-No` header is out of order or invalid, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
 Please see [Request Sequencing](#request-sequencing) for details.

 If the `.ki` query parameter is present with value `p`, see [Buffering Proxies](#buffering-proxies) for further server requirements when attaching the downstream.